NATURALISTIC OBSERVATIONS

 EVENT SAMPLING

-Event sampling consists of the researcher recording an event every time it happens.
+Event sampling involves the researcher recording an event each time it occurs.
 For example, ticking a box every time somebody picks their nose.
 However, behaviours should not be missed as in time sampling; if too many observations happen at once, it may be difficult to record everything.

 TIME SAMPLING